aymanxdev/aymanxdev/README.md

 ## More about me

-🌱 I’m currently learning TypeScript, GraphQL and brushing up on my algorithm & Data structure skills
+🌱 I’m currently learning TypeScript, GraphQL and brushing up on my algorithm & data structure skills
 👨‍💻 I’m looking to collaborate on React, Python or any interesting projects
 📚 Published two peer-reviewed articles on AI and Blockchain technology and cybersecurity
 🐈  🐶  🐹  🐿  I love pets!